University of Central Florida Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UCF, approximately 34% of students took out student loans averaging $6,359 a year.
-That adds up to $25,436 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UCF, approximately 24% of students took out student loans averaging $6,325 a year.
+That adds up to $25,300 over four years for those students.

 How Much Money Do UCF Graduates Make?bachelor's degree recipients from UCF make around $45,400 per year during the early years of their employment.
 This is good news for future UCF graduates since it is 14% more than the average college graduate's salary of $39,802 per year.

 University of Central Florida Majorsstudents from 87 majors graduated from University of Central Florida.
 Of these students, 14,743 received undergraduate degrees and 3,039 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.